dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
-yeah nice so I suffer for how
+yes nice so I suffer for how
-small and how young are you know our little community is oh yeah it's it's it's over the top it was great
+small and how young are you know our little community is it's over the top it was great

 **Carlo Vicari:**
 it was
-wild and really I really want to see the meteor that you know the filming of the event that that should be coming out soon
+wild and really want to see the meteor that you know the filming of the event that that should be coming out soon